 On January 1, 2022, Scherer Unit 4 was retired and replaced by the FPL PPA, which will provide 200 MW of day-ahead scheduled power.
-The pricing structure of the FPL PPA is based on the cost of a natural gas combined cycle unit and will have a term of 20 years.
+The pricing structure of the FPL PPA is based on the cost of a natural gas combined cycle unit and has a term of 20 years.

 JEA had commitments to purchase natural gas delivered to Jacksonville under a long-term contract with Shell Energy North America L.P.
-(Shell Energy) that were set to expire in 2021.
-In October 2019, the JEA Board approved a 10-year extension of the agreement with Shell Energy.
+(Shell Energy) until 2031.
 Contract terms for the natural gas supply specify minimum annual purchase commitments at market prices.
 JEA has the option to remarket any excess natural gas purchases.
 In addition to the gas delivered by Shell Energy, JEA has long-term contracts with Peoples Gas system, Florida Gas Transmission, Southern Natural Gas and SeaCoast Gas Transmission for firm gas transportation to allow the delivery of natural gas through those pipeline systems.
 There is no purchase commitment of natural gas associated with those transportation contracts.

-JEA has four contracts to purchase prepaid natural gas supplies at specified volumes per day.
-Beginning with an average of 15,000 MMBtu/day and then increasing to 16,000 MMBtu on July 1, 2029, prepaid gas will be supplied from locations accessible to JEA via firm natural gas transportation or natural gas supply agreements.
-The contracts expire at various dates in 2039, 2048, and 2049.
+JEA has five contracts to purchase prepaid natural gas supplies at specified volumes per day.
+Beginning with an average of 21,000 MMBtu/day and then increasing to 22,000 MMBtu on July 1, 2029, prepaid gas will be supplied from locations accessible to JEA via firm natural gas transportation or natural gas supply agreements.
+The contracts expire at various dates in 2039, 2048, 2049, and 2052.
 JEA's financial obligations under the gas supply agreements are based on index prices for monthly deliveries at the delivery point and are on a "take and pay" basis whereby JEA is only obligated to pay for gas that is delivered.